thoughtspot/thoughtspot.github.io/pages/application_integration/data_api/about_data_api.md

 ---
-title: [elephant]
+title: [About the REST API]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "The purpose of the REST API is to get data out of ThoughtSpot so you can use it in a Web page, portal, or application."
 sidebar: mydoc_sidebar
 ---
-# About the REST API

-The purpose of the REST API is to get data out of ThoughtSpot so you can use it in a Web page, portal, or application.
 When using the REST API, authentication is achieved through SAML.
 After authentication, use the POST method to call a URL for the desired visualization or pinboard.
 A JSON \(JavaScript Object Notation\) representation of the data will be returned.

 ## Authentication